MLPhasing/Markchen_Blog/readme.md

 <p>
 There are 4 primitive types in JavaScript - Number, String, Boolean and Undefined.
 There's only 1 reference type - Object.
-In JS, there does NOT have the concept of `class` as in Java or Python.
-All the things enclosed by `{}` are objects, including function, etc.
+In JS, there does NOT have the concept of <code>class</code> as in Java or Python.
+All the things enclosed by <code>{}</code> are objects, including function, etc.

-There are three functions that can interact with useds in the browser - `alert`, `prompt` and `confirm`
+There are three functions that can interact with useds in the browser - <code>alert</code>, <code>prompt</code> and <code>confirm</code>
 <br/>
-`alert` will give out a small pop-out window on the top of browser to notify user with some information
+<code>alert</code> will give out a small pop-out window on the top of browser to notify user with some information
 <br/>
-`prompt` will return a String that is typed by the User.
-If user press "cancel", it will simplly return `null`.
+<code>prompt</code> will return a String that is typed by the User.
+If user press "cancel", it will simplly return <code>null</code>.
 A default String can be setup for the pop-up window.
 <br/>
-`confirm` will return a Boolean, if user press "ok", return true, otherwise, return "false".
+<code>abcde</code> `confirm` will return a Boolean, if user press "ok", return true, otherwise, return "false".
 </p>

 </details>